 Tesla Wall Connector:

 It would be difficult to talk about EVs and EVSEs without mentioning Tesla.
 Tesla has done an exceptional job with making electrical sexy, fast, and fun.
 Their EVSE is no different.
 Starting at $500, the Tesla Wall Connector is a no-brainer for the Tesla owner, but it should also be considered for the other EV drivers out there.
-Tesla offers a variety of adapters, so most EV owners can charge using this unit.
+Tesla currently offers one unit that is hardwired and uses up to 48 amps at 240 volts.
 They also offer the fastest recharge speeds, so if you’re pushing your vehicle’s range limits often, this would be the product for you!
 The main unit comes with a 4-year warranty and accessories have a 1 year.
 Unfortunately, Tesla does require you to purchase additional components separately, such as cable management fixtures, adaptors, and longer cables.

 If you don’t own a Tesla, the Siemens VersiCharge is a great option for most EV owners.
 The VersiCharge is a bit more expensive than the Tesla Wall Connector but it’s also really versatile and an all-in-one package.
 The VersiCharge doesn’t try to upsell you on anything, instead, they just offer you everything from the start.
 It comes with built-in cable management, a 20-foot cable standard, and it can plug directly into a NEMA 6-50 outlet (same as a clothes dryer).
 This unit comes with a 3-year warranty and offers universal compatibility.

-The ChargePoint EVSE is the most-costly option starting at $699, but it’s availability is effecting the price.
+The ChargePoint Home Flex EVSE is the most-costly option starting at $699, but it’s availability is effecting the price.
 The ChargePoint is the second most popular charging station we install next to Teslas.
 It is one of the more powerful chargers on the market too with a max of 37 miles per hour when set on 50 amps.
 It’s Energy Star Certified, Amazon Alexa compatible, has an app for scheduling and monitoring charging, offers reminders and notifications, it’s compatible with all makes of EV, and it’s noticeably smaller than other options.
 Overall, it’s a great smart device!